theintern/intern-tutorial/README.md

       "maxConcurrency": 2,
 ```

-However, keep in mind that putting this information in the configuration exposes your username and access key to others.
+However, keep in mind that keeping this information in a configuration file can expose your username and access key to others if the file is checked into a public repository.

 If everything was done correctly, you should see the results of the test run being output to your terminal: